The Gold Coast has over 1,000 businesses engaged in the city’s creative industries. Industry sectors include:

 - Over 150 internationally recognised training organisations

 As Australia’s most biodiverse city, the Gold Coast has a responsibility to work towards innovative solutions for environmental sustainability.
 As one of the Gold Coast’s fastest growing industry sectors, more than 400 companies operate within the city’s environmental industry, focusing on various disciplines including construction, coastal and marine consulting, urban planning and design, water treatment technology, professional services in the carbon market and emissions trading.
-The industry is widely supported by the Gold Coast City Council that has more than 40 environmental policies and procedures.

 The diverse landscapes and vast studio facilities located on the Gold Coast have made the region a film industry hot spot both in Australia and around the world.
 With numerous blockbuster movies and television programs already filmed and produced on the Gold Coast, the industry is only growing.
 Film makers are attracted by a dynamic pool of talent in all areas of filming and production, as well as numerous financial incentives.
 The Gold Coast is also home to Village Roadshow Studios - a world-class facility and one of the largest studios in the southern hemisphere.